smileyborg/UIView-AutoLayout/README.md

 API Cheat Sheet
 ---------------

+This is just a handy overview of the primary methods.
+Check out the header file for the full API and documentation.
-*All of the API methods begin with `auto...` for easy autocomplete!*
+*Note: all of the API methods begin with `auto...` for easy autocomplete!*

 *	autoCenterInSuperview
 	*	alongAxis: